emaduddin23/EWU_history_Manual-Testing/README.md

 ## Requirements:
 - Knowledge of manual testing.

-## In this Project for web application type of work is done.
+## In this Project the web application type of work is done.
 It's given below:

 This is a practice project.
 In this project, the feature is tested on the 'History' option.